perry-C/tenant_rent_dashboard/README.md

 ## Goals

-The app aim to provide **landlords betterways to manage and track their tenants info (rent payment, tenancy length)**
+The app aim to provide **landlords better ways to manage and track their tenants info (rent payment, tenancy length)**

 We provide the following tools to help them achieve that: